sarathknv/adversarial-examples-pytorch/README.md

 * To train ` python3 gat.py`
-* Trainig has not been done.
-The generator doesn't converge.
+* Trainig has not been done as generator doesn't converge.
 Also, I'm a bit skeptical about this, they did not show any adverarial images in paper.